 - Use both sides of the card.
 That is real estate that should be used to help identify what you do.
 Not a dissertation but a few bullets.
 Quick and easy.

-- Don’t laminate the card which will create a slick surface.
+- Don’t laminate the card or go with a slick surface.
 It’s just not necessary and some people like to take notes on your card.
 Let them.